wordofwarning/wordofwarning.org/current/2013-turn/sat/index.md

 **Tom Bowes Dance | Brute**
 Following four peculiar characters who delve into the uncertainty of the unknown.
 They displace the ordinary and hoard past happenings.
 Ensnared by animal qualities and human desires, *Brute* makes inquiries into decision and discovery.
+A documentary about Tom Bowes Dance performing *Brute* on Saturday night is [here](http://vimeo.com/66465915).
 ![Tom Bowes Dance](tom_bowes_dance.jpg)

 **Maelstrom Productions | Preppers**